microsoft/teams-ai/getting-started/CONCEPTS/ACTIONS.md

 An action is an atomic function that is registered to the AI System.
 It is a fundamental building block of a plan.

-Here's an example of how an action to create a new list would look like in code.
+Here's an example of what an action creating a new list would look like in code.
 Call this action `createList`:

 ### C#